Skip to content

 • Type sfc /scannow and press Enter to scan system files (~10-15 minutes).

-• SFC replaces damaged files, like those tied to graphics or networking.
+• SFC replaces damaged system files, such as those related to graphics or networking.

 • If errors persist, run DISM /Online /Cleanup-Image /RestoreHealth to fetch clean files online, then repeat SFC.